WHALE (WHALE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WHALE Historical Price

-According to the latest data gathered on WHALE live price page, the current price of WHALE is 0.386467USD.
-The circulating supply of WHALE(WHALE) is 9.15M WHALE , giving it a market capitalization of $3.53M.
+According to the latest data gathered on WHALE live price page, the current price of WHALE is 0.393202USD.
+The circulating supply of WHALE(WHALE) is 9.15M WHALE , giving it a market capitalization of $3.60M.

 The WHALE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WHALE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.